fossasia/visdom/README.md

 reflected in the colors of the markers.

 `update` can be used to efficiently update the data of an existing plot.
 Use `'append'` to append data, `'replace'` to use new data, or `'remove'` to remove the trace specified by `name`.
-Using `update='createappend'` will create a plot if it doesn't exist and append to the existing plot otherwise.
+Using `update='append'` will create a plot if it doesn't exist and append to the existing plot otherwise.
 If updating a single trace, use `name` to specify the name of the trace to be updated.
 Update data that is all NaN is ignored (can be used for masking update).